handikatriarlan/teamify/README.md

 - Group 3 to have exactly 4 members
 - Let the system automatically distribute the remaining participants to groups 2 and 4

+### Group Locking

+The API supports locking certain people together so they will always be placed in the same team:

+- Create locked groups to ensure specific people always stay together
+- Multiple locked groups can be defined
+- Each person can only be in one locked group
+- Each locked group must have at least 2 members

 ### Smart Distribution for Uneven Groups

 When even distribution isn't possible, the system randomly determines which groups get the extra members, rather than always assigning extras to the first groups.